 While bacterial infections are one thing, diseases that can develop from these bacteria and viruses can be even more detrimental.
 Sewage water isn’t only infested with bacteria, after all.
 Many other diseases can crop up, including:

-By no means are these the only diseases that can come from sewage water.
-You can see why it is imperative to do what you can to prevent it or get it fixed right away.
+These are not the only diseases that can come from sewage water.
+You can see why it is imperative to do what you can to prevent it or fix it immediately.
 These diseases can affect anyone in your family, including your pets and children.
 But why would you have to worry about sewage backup in the first place?

 What Happens When Sewage Backs Up?

-In some cases, a pipe can burst outside or something might black the drainage from moving properly.
-It can be fine if it’s outside, but the bacterial and viral pathogens will still be present if it’s a sewer line.
-The worst case scenario is a sewage line that backs up through your toilet or other water lines, which is completely possible.
+Sometimes, a pipe can burst outside, or something might block the drainage from moving properly.
+It can be fine if it’s outside, but the bacterial and viral pathogens are still present if it’s a sewer line.
+The worst-case scenario is a sewage line that backs up through your toilet or other water lines, which is completely possible.

 If you suffer from backed-up sewage, never try to handle it yourself unless you’re a professional plumber or sewage cleaner.
-Any of the bacteria or viruses can infect you if you come into contact with any sewage water, which can only add a hospital bill to your sewage bill.
+Any bacteria or virus can infect you if you come into contact with any sewage water, which can only add a hospital bill to your sewage bill.
 If you have to interact with the water in any way, wear protective gear like gloves, a mask, rubber boots, and suitable clothing.
-Sewage water can infect through not only skin contact, but inhalation as well!
+Sewage water can infect through not only skin contact but inhalation as well!
 Avoid it all if you can.

 Sewage Backup Warning Signs

-There are plenty of signs that show a blockage or barrier keeping water and sewage from flowing.
+Plenty of signs show a blockage or barrier keeping water and sewage from flowing.
 The first major sign over anything else is your toilet or bathtub gurgling.
 Nothing that moves water should gurgle, so pay attention when your house is talking to you.
 If you hear it early enough, you can get a plumber out immediately for a smaller fee than repairing a backup.

 What Should You Do When Sewage Backs Up?

 It may seem like a hopeless endeavor, but don’t worry!
-There are plenty of people out there that are trained for this situation.
-Call a plumber, sewage cleaner, or another sort of pipe-professional before you do anything.
+There are plenty of people out there who are trained for this situation.
+Call a plumber, sewage cleaner, or pipe professional before you do anything.
 If you’re in an apartment, contact your landlord immediately.
 Don’t panic, as that won’t make the situation any better.

-At the moment you notice water backing up in either your bathtub or toilet, you should immediately turn your water off.
-If that doesn’t help, there should be a pipe or valve outside your house that can be opened to let the excess water drain out.
-Always call a plumber or your landlord to see if there’s any way to do either of these things.
+You should immediately turn your water off when you notice water backing up in your bathtub or toilet.
+If that doesn’t help, a pipe or valve outside your house should be opened to let the excess water drain out.
+Always call a plumber or landlord to see if there’s any way to do either.

 What Causes Sewage Backups?

-There are many things that can cause sewer backups.
-A few of them you may not be able to control, but most of them, you can.
-There are a few common things that occur, but these are not the only things that can happen.
+Many things can cause sewer backups.
+You may not be able to control a few, but you can handle most of them.
+A few common things occur, but these are not the only things that can happen.
 The most common problems are:

 Tree Roots

-Some plumbing structures have been in the ground for decades, not really minding a few small trees around.
-However, the small tree could eventually become a big tree and cause pipes to rupture or block from growing into them.
-People often underestimate how far tree roots can grow and they can grow through and break your sewage lines.
+Some plumbing structures have been in the ground for decades, not minding a few small trees around.
+However, the small tree could eventually become a big tree and cause pipes to rupture or block from growing into it.
+People often underestimate how far tree roots can grow, and they can grow through and break your sewage lines.

 Clogs